zerotohero-dev/volkan-uses-z2h-dev/docs/index.md

 * [Daisy Disk](https://daisydiskapp.com): I use this to find out what’s taking up space on my disk.
 * [Disk Drill](https://www.cleverfiles.com): I use this to recover deleted files.
-I use **Backblaze**, but in rare cases I might not have backed up the file, where Disk Drill comes to the rescue.
+I use **Backblaze**, but in rare cases, I might not have backed up the file, where Disk Drill comes to the rescue.

 ## Window Management